acfr/RobustNeuralNetworks.jl/docs/src/introduction/package_overview.md

 ## Direct & explicit parameterisations

-The key advantage of the models in `RobustNeuralNetworks.jl` is that they naturally satisfy a set of user-defined robustness constraints (outlined in [Robustness metrics and IQCs](@ref)).
-This means that we can guarantee the robustness of our neural networks *by construction*.
-There is no need to impose additional (possibly computationally-expensive) constraints while training a REN or LBDN.
-One can simply use unconstrained optimisation methods like gradient descent and be sure that the final model will satisfy the robustness requirements.
+The key advantage of the models in `RobustNeuralNetworks.jl` is that they *naturally* satisfy a set of user-defined robustness constraints (outlined in [Robustness metrics and IQCs](@ref)).
+I.e., robustness is guaranteed by construction.
+There is no need to impose additional (possibly computationally-expensive) constraints while training a REN or an LBDN.
+One can simply use unconstrained optimization methods like gradient descent and be sure that the final model will satisfy the robustness requirements.

 We achieve this by constructing the weight matrices and bias vectors in our models to automatically satisfy some specific linear matrix inequalities (see [Revay, Wang & Manchester (2021)](https://ieeexplore.ieee.org/document/10179161) for details).
 The *learnable parameters* of a model are a set of free variables ``\theta \in \mathbb{R}^N`` which are completely unconstrained.
 When the set of learnable parameters is exactly ``\mathbb{R}^N`` like this, we call it a **direct parameterisation**.
 The equations above describe the **explicit parameterisation** of RENs and LBDNs: a callable model that we can evaluate on data.
 For a REN, the *explicit parameters* are ``\bar{\theta} = [W, b]``, and for an LBDN they are ``\bar{\theta} = [W_0, b_0, \ldots, W_L, b_L]``.

-In `RobustNeuralNetworks.jl`, RENs are defined by two fundamental types.
-Any subtype of [`AbstractRENParams`](@ref) holds all the information required to directly parameterise a REN satisfying some robustness properties.
-For example, to initialise the direct parameters of a *contracting* REN with 1 input, 10 states, 20 neurons, and 1 output, we would use the following.
+RENs are defined by two abstract types in `RobustNeuralNetworks.jl`.
+Subtypes of `AbstractRENParams` hold all the information required to directly parameterize a REN satisfying some robustness properties.
+For example, to initialise the direct parameters of a *contracting* REN with 1 input, 10 states, 20 neurons, 1 output, and a `relu` activation function, we use the following.
+The direct parameters ``\theta`` are stored in `model_ps.direct`.

 ```@example build_ren
 using RobustNeuralNetworks